jmcook1186/biosnicar-py/README.md

 4) Cell/pigment MACs: csv files containing the mass absorption coefficients for individual pigments or cells used in the Bio-optical model.
 These files are currently sved "loose" in the Data directory.

+5) bubbly_ice_files: optical properties for slabs of ice wth bubbles. numeric value in filename is the effective radius of the bulk material (higher number  = fewer bubbles)

 ## Repository Structure
 ```